DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/summary/totalItems/totalItems.md

 ---

 By default, a summary item is placed in the column that provides data for it.
-If you need to place it in another column, assign the identifier of this column to the [showInColumn](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/showInColumn.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#showInColumn') option.
+If you need to place it in another column, assign the identifier of this column to the [showInColumn](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/showInColumn.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/totalItems/#showInColumn') property.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/GridSummaries/"